 Just prior to trialing it, I read many mixed reviews online about Wink Frozen Desserts.
 As I soon discovered, the varying opinions were for good reason.
-Which is why I’ve opted to skip a star rating on this review.
+Which is why I’ve opted to skip a star rating on this review from us.
 Instead, I’ll provide enough details about Wink Frozen Desserts to help you decide if these pints might be right for you.
+And you can read the star ratings and reviews below from dozens of people who have purchased Wink.

 Wink Frozen Desserts are extremely light.
 They range from just 25 to 75 calories per serving.
 They also have as little as 0 grams of sugars, 2 grams of protein, and 1 gram of fiber in each 1/2 cup.
 Select flavors have up to 4 grams of sugars and 4 grams of fat.